 The source of copper can be the evaporator or condenser tubes, copper tubing used in the lubrication and motor cooling systems or residual copper from the manufacturing process.
 The presence of copper may be accompanied by a high TAN (total acid number) and high moisture content.
-High copper contents may also result from residual mineral oil in machines which have been converted to R-134a.
+High copper contents may also result from residual mineral oil previously used in machines.
 Some mineral oils contained wear inhibitors which react with copper and result in high copper content in lubricating oil.